MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/eslz-security-governance-and-compliance.md

 - Decide whether the cluster's control plane is accessible via the internet, which is the default, or only within a specific virtual network as a private cluster.
 - Evaluate using the built-in [AppArmor](/azure/aks/operator-best-practices-cluster-security#app-armor) Linux security module to limit actions that containers can perform, like read, write, execute, or system functions like mounting file systems.
 - Evaluate using [secure computing (seccomp)](/azure/aks/operator-best-practices-cluster-security#secure-computing) at the process level to limit the process calls that containers can perform.
-- Decide whether your private container registry is accessible via the internet, or only within a specific virtual network.
+- Decide whether your private Container Registry instance is accessible via the internet, or only within a specific virtual network.
-- Decide whether your private container registry instance is being shared across multiple landing zones or if you deploy a dedicated container registry to each landing zone subscription.
+- Decide whether your private Container Registry instance is being shared across multiple landing zones or if you deploy a dedicated container registry to each landing zone subscription.
 - Consider using a security solution like [Azure Defender for Kubernetes](/azure/security-center/defender-for-kubernetes-introduction) for threat detection.
 - Consider scanning your container images for vulnerabilities.